erenkulaksiz/Notal/README.md

 - Use bookmarks to link board cards with bookmarks which you can add images and links (Building - WIP)
 - Use changelog to view and edit your project's version notes (Building - WIP)

+## By sharing workspace URL with someone, you let them:

+- Vote for Roadmaps
+- See who is working on that workspace
+- If you want privacy on workspaces, you can always press `eye` button on workspace sidebar to set that workspace to private
+- If someone is added as user in that workspace, they should be able to edit and view the workspace even if that workspace is set to private

-## Project features
+## Technical features

 - NextJS as primary framework, Vercel as primary host
-- React Native on mobile side with Redux & Firebase
+- React Native on mobile side with Redux & Firebase (WIP)
 - Authentication via Google and GitHub
 - SWR, PWA, SSR & Workbox ready (see ./notal-root/worker/index.js for workbox development logs)
 - SEO is correctly managed, used Workbox for superfast caching